SAP Policy - Graduate Programs

 The SAP criteria for students will be reviewed each term to ensure compliance.
 Students who are not compliant could lose the opportunity to receive financial aid.
 Those students will be notified by the Financial Aid Office.

-Students have the opportunity to appeal and must complete the Satisfactory Academic Progress Appeals Form for Graduate Students.
+Students have the opportunity to appeal and must complete the Satisfactory Academic Progress Appeal Form.

 Please be sure that your written appeal includes the following information/ explanation: